Glenn Pakulak: Atlanta Falcons

-Amsterdam Admirals (NFL Europe)
+Amsterdam Admirals

 Pakulak signed with the Oakland Raiders on January 19, 2006.
 The Raiders allocated Glenn Pakulak to the Amsterdam Admirals of the NFL Europe.

 Pakulak appeared in all 10 regular season games and helped the Amsterdam Admirals to a 7-3 record, finishing the season in first place and gaining them a World Bowl berth.
 Also appeared in World Bowl XIV in which he punted a 69 yarder.
 He had not been exactly shy of getting in the thick of the action before but became an instant fan favorite for preventing a touchdown by making a solo tackle when one of his punts looked to be returned all the way in front of his home crowd.
 He earned Special Teams Player of NFL Europe Week 9 honors, in which he punted for a total of 317 yards for 7 attempts, with his furthest punt 59 yards, one touchback and 3 inside the 20, averaging 45.3 per punt.
 Led NFL Europe with an average of 42.1.